Tanfield Railway

 The Tanfield Railway is a heritage railway in Gateshead and County Durham, England.
-Running on part of a former horse-drawn colliery wooden waggonway, later rope & horse, lastly rope & loco railway.
+It runs on part of a former horse-drawn colliery wooden waggonway, later rope and horse and lastly rope and locomotive railway.
 It operates preserved industrial steam locomotives.
 The railway operates a passenger service every Sunday, plus other days, as well as occasional demonstration coal, goods and mixed trains.

 The line runs 3 mi between a southern terminus at East Tanfield, Durham, to a northern terminus at Sunniside, Gateshead.
 Another station, Andrews House, is situated near the Marley Hill engine shed.
 A halt also serves the historic site of the Causey Arch.
-The railway claims it is "the world's oldest railway" because it runs on a section dating from 1725, other parts being in use since 1621.
+The railway claims it is "the world's oldest railway" because it runs on a section dating from 1725, other parts being in use since 1647.

 The volunteer-staffed railway is run by three bodies: Friends of Tanfield Railway, Tanfield Railway Trust which owns the railway, the locomotives and rolling stock, and The Tanfield Railway Company which operates the railway.

-The Tanfield Railway Company is split into four departments; each has a manager and director: Engineering who maintain locomotives, Operations including drivers and guards, Carriage & Waggon who preserve carriages, and Commercial which operates shops, events and the passenger side of operations.
+The Tanfield Railway Company is split into four departments, each having a manager and director: Engineering who maintain locomotives, Operations including drivers and guards, Carriage & Waggon who look after rolling stock, and Commercial which operates shops, events and the passenger side of operations.